lawrencecandilas/lsc/README.md

 - Now, you should be able to go to the Processes tab and start the service - you will have to enter a filename (if needed) and select a location first.

 ### Security Considerations

-IMPORTANT: **Currently `lsc.php` doesn't implement access control.
-You absolutely should configure HTTP Authentication in your web server to protect `lsc.php` with a username and password.**
+`lsc.php` implements user accounts, sessions, and ownership.
+- The cookie used to identify sessions currently is accepted from any IP so be sure to destroy sessions by logging out when you are done.
+- Passwords are stored in the database as SHA-512 hashes.
+- Someone who can locally edit the database can give themselves access, but they could do anything `lsc.php` allows them to do anyway.

-`lsc.php` as shipped has a number of security safety features.
+On top of that, `lsc.php` has a number of security safety features.
 Most of these can be bypassed by wrapper scripts and appropriate local configuration, so these features won't absolutely guarantee security.

 `lsc.php` ...
 - ... will not run as root - if running as root, it will not even read the .INI file or open the database.